polymerdao/developer-hub/docs/background/interop.md

 ---
 sidebar_position: 1
-sidebar_label: 'Interoperability'
+sidebar_label: 'Interoperability challenge'

 ---

 # Interoperability: why do we need it?

-The blockchain space is moving towards an ever growing number of execution shards appearing.
+The blockchain space is moving towards an ever growing number of execution shards.
 L1s, alt-L1s, rollups, app chains and app rollups all fall under this category.
 Modular blockchains also further complicate the landscape by massively opening up the design space for blockchains.

 These advancements improve the overall throughput of web3 as a whole but **increase fragmentation**.
 What’s gained in scalability is lost due to lack of interoperability.